cognitect-labs/aws-api/README.md

 ## Approach

-AWS SDKs are specified by data descriptions (json) of operations, inputs, and outputs. aws-api uses the same data descriptions to expose a data-oriented interface, using service descriptions, documentation, and specs which are generated from the source descriptions.
+AWS SDKs are described in data (json) which specifies operations, inputs, and outputs. aws-api uses the same data descriptions to expose a data-oriented interface, using service descriptions, documentation, and specs which are generated from the source descriptions.

-Each SDK has its own copy of the data descriptions in their github repos.
+Each AWS SDK has its own copy of the data descriptions in their github repos.
 We use [aws-sdk-js](https://github.com/aws/aws-sdk-js/) as the source for these, and release individual artifacts for each api.